rschoene/scorep_substrates_dynamic_filtering/README.md

 ### Known issues
 The compiler optimization `-foptimize-sibling-calls` is usually enabled for icc/gcc at -O2 and -O3.
 This will be detected by the plugin but the calls cannot be patched in this case.
-If you want to avoid this, but still use the other optimizations, just pass `-fnooptimize-sibling-calls` to your compiler.
+If you want to avoid this, but still use the other optimizations, just pass `-fno-optimize-sibling-calls` to your compiler.

 The plugin only works when there is exactly one enter and one exit function for every instrumented function.
 This will probably not be the case with C++ programs.
 ### If anything fails